 Wrigleyville missed out on calling one of the game’s great pitchers one of its own during his prime, but did get to cheer Maddux on as a budding talent who was closing in on peak form—and then again at the end of his career, as if making it up to Cubs fans.

 Maddux’ first full year in Chicago was a certifiable bust, ending with a 6-14 record and a 5.61 ERA—but he became a changed man a year later, posting an 18-8 mark and 3.18 ERA; he lowered that figure to 2.95 in 1989 (with a 19-12 record) but tearfully failed the Cubs in the NLCS against the Giants, logging just 7.1 innings in two starts and allowing 12 runs.
-Maddux went from star to superstar in 1992, authoring a terrific 2.18 ERA and recording his first of (only) two 20-win seasons and winning his first of four Cy Young Awards.
-Unfortunately for the Cubs, his breakout to stardom occurred as he became a free agent; Atlanta scooped him up and he became unworldly through the rest of the 1990s.
+Maddux went from star to superstar in 1992, authoring a terrific 2.18 ERA and recording his first of (only) two 20-win seasons while winning his first of four Cy Young Awards.
+Unfortunately for the Cubs, his breakout to stardom occurred as he became a free agent; Atlanta scooped him up and he became unworldly throughout the rest of the 1990s for the Braves.

 By the time he came back to Chicago at age 37, Maddux had long since lost his Hall-of-Fame luster but continued to show off his catlike reflexes on the mound that led him to win Gold Gloves in each of his three years back with the Cubs.
 He would ultimately total 18, the most by any major leaguer regardless of position.